Tāwhaki: Climbs into the heavens

 Tāwhaki and his young brother set off to climb up to the sky.
 At the foot of the ascent they find their grandmother, Whaitiri, now blind, who sits endlessly counting the tubers of sweet potato or taro that are said to be her only food.
 Whaitiri had been the guardian of the vines that formed the pathway into the sky.
 The brothers tease her by snatching them away, one by one, and upsetting her count.
 Eventually, they reveal themselves to her and restore her sight.
 In return, she gives them advice about how best to make the climb into the sky.

 Karihi tries first, but makes the error of climbing up the aka taepa, or hanging vine.
-He is blown violently around by the winds of heaven, and falls to his death.
-Tāwhaki climbs by the aka matua, or parent vine, recites the right incantations, and reaches the highest of the 10 heavens.
+He is blown violently around by the winds and falls to his death.
+Tāwhaki climbs by the aka matua, or parent vine, recites the right incantations, and reaches the highest of the ten heavens.
 There he learns many spells from Tama-i-waho, and marries a woman named Hāpai, or as others say, Tangotango or Maikuku-makaka.
 They have a son, and according to some versions of the story, it is this child who is named Wahieroa.

 Tribal versions

-In a country like New Zealand, each tribe has a different version, or series or set of related versions based upon a story such as Tāwhaki's; the stories told by each storyteller within a tribe would be different, and the same storyteller would tell a slightly different tale each time it was told.
+The story of Tāwhaki varies between iwis.
 To illustrate the difference, two different versions based upon the Arawa and Ngati versions are presented below.